ragibasif/neos/README.md

 1. You'll be prompted to choose a template from the `templates/` folder.
 2. The script will copy the selected template into a new folder named `myapp/`.
-3. All occurrences of `DEFAULT` in filenames and content will be replaced with `myapp`.
+3. All occurrences of `dajfdk` in filenames and content will be replaced with `myapp`.
 4. If the template was `program.c`, `src/` and `include/` directories will be created.
 5. You'll be asked if you want to initialize a Git repository.

 ## Notes

 - Make sure you have a `templates/` folder in the same directory as the script.
-- Template files should use `DEFAULT` as a placeholder name (in file content and optionally in file names).
+- Template files should use `dajfdk` as a placeholder name (in file content and optionally in file names).
 - Git is optional but recommended for version control.